ChronoMonochrome/pyReParted/README.md

 ```

 This will remove partitions with IDs 3, 4, 5, 8 and 9 and create partitions passed by `partitions` parameter.
-If some error will occur, e.g. partitions can't fit on this device, and exception will be arisen.
+If some error will occur, e.g. partitions can't fit on this device, an exception will be arisen.

 Finally, produce the repartition script:
 ```python